softwareconstruction240/softwareconstruction/chess/chess-github-repository/chess-github-repository.md

 Create your repository, clone it to your development environment, add the `notes.md` file, and pushed to GitHub.

-Submit the URL of your repository to the canvas assignment.
+Submit the URL of your repository to the [auto-grading](https://cs240.click/) tool.
 The URL should look something like this:

 ```txt
 https://github.com/<youraccount>/chess
 ```

-After submitting to Canvas, pass off with the course [auto-grading](https://cs240.click/) tool.
+After providing the URL to the AutoGrader, also pass off this "GitHub Repository" assignment with the course [auto-grading](https://cs240.click/) tool.
 If you created your repository correctly then your grade will automatically be entered in Canvas.

 ## <a name="videos"></a>Videos (3:31)